Exercise and Your Menstrual Cycle

 Menstrual Phase (Days 1-5)

 This is when bleeding occurs.
 Hormone levels, particularly estrogen and progesterone, are at their lowest.
+To confuse things a little, this is also the first half of your follicular phase.

 Follicular Phase (Days 1-13)

 Begins on the first day of menstruation and lasts until ovulation.
 Estrogen levels start to rise, leading to increased energy and strength.
+The follicular phase is also known as the low hormone phase.

 Ovulation (Day 14)

 The release of an egg from the ovary.
 Estrogen peaks, and there is a surge in luteinizing hormone (LH).
+Occurs around the midpoint of the cycle and lasts 24-48 hours

 Luteal Phase (Days 15-28)